utej8553/Prometheus-Grafana-Init/README.md

       - "3000:3000"
 ```

-Prometheus loads its configuration from the `prometheus.yml` file mounted into the container.
+Prometheus loads its configuration from the mounted **prometheus.yml** file.

+---

-## Running the Stack
+# Running the Monitoring Stack

 Start the services using: